Dzsodie/quiz_app/README.md

     ```bash
     go mod tidy
     ```
-9. Run the application:
+9. Run the application for using it with Postman only:
     ```bash
     go run main.go
     ```
+10. Run the application in CLI game mode:
+    ```bash
+    go run main.go --cli
+    ```

-## CLI commands
+## Usage of CLI commands outside game mode

 - quiz : Initiate the quiz application.
 - start : Start the quiz.